Belfry of Ghent

-The Belfry of Ghent (Belfort van Gent) is one of three medieval towers that overlook the old city centre of Ghent, Belgium; the other two belonging to Saint Bavo Cathedral and Saint Nicholas' Church.
+The Belfry of Ghent (Belfort van Gent) is one of three medieval towers that overlook the old city centre of Ghent, Belgium; the other two belonging to Saint Bavo's Cathedral and Saint Nicholas' Church.
 Its height of 91 m makes it the tallest belfry in Belgium.
 The belfry of Ghent, together with its attached buildings, belongs to the set of Belfries of Belgium and France, a UNESCO World Heritage Site.

 Construction history

 Construction of the tower began in 1313 after a design by master mason Jan van Haelst.
 His plans are still preserved in the Ghent City Museum.
 After continuing intermittently through wars, plagues and political turmoil, the work reached completion in 1380.
 It was near the end of this period that the gilded dragon, brought from Bruges, assumed its place atop the tower.
 The uppermost parts of the building have been rebuilt several times, in part to accommodate the growing number of bells.

 The local architect Lieven Cruyl made a design for a Baroque spire in 1684.
 His design was not implemented and in 1771 the campanile was finished with a spire after a design by architect Louis 't Kindt.
 A neo-Gothic spire of cast iron was placed on the tower in 1851.
 This iron spire was demolished between 1911-1913 and replaced by the current stone spire.
 The works were carried out under the direction of Valentin Vaerewijck whose designs were inspired by the original design from the 14th century.